crazii/SBEMU/README.md

 will be supported.

 ## README for End Users
-If your want to use SBEMU without building it, please read [README.txt](./README.txt) for setup and a list of commandline options.
+If your want to use SBEMU without building it, please read [README.txt](./README.txt) for setup and a list of command line options.

 ## Building from source

 macOS, Linux and Windows is supported.
 For Windows, consider using WSL2 + Linux binaries.
-If you need to frequently debug/test on your local DOS, there's a makeifle.dos for you.
+If you need to frequently debug/test on your local DOS, there's a makefile.dos for you.

 ### Installing a cross-compiler (DJGPP)